-Typically in the NFL there is a rough transition when a new coach joins a team.
+Typically in the NFL there is a rough transition when a new coach joins a football team.
 That new head man has so much to deal with – getting to know the players he has, addressing weaknesses, implementing new systems, changing the philosophy, hiring coordinators, and so on – that it almost always takes a while for the coach to make real progress.
-Once in a while, though, a coach will hit the ground running and his new team will be dynamic and explosive right out of the gate.
-Needless to say, being able to spot which coaches have the potential to start strong could be very valuable for bettors.
+Once in a while, though, a NFL coach will hit the ground running and his new team will be dynamic and explosive right out of the gate.
+Needless to say, being able to spot which coaches have the potential to start strong could be very valuable for bettors, helping them make winning NFL picks.
 Here are nine clues that a coach could start surprisingly strong:

 How much of a style change is the new coach? – Teams can go two different ways in hiring a new coach.
 They can hire a guy who is fundamentally similar to what they had before, or they can go in a completely different direction.
 Neither approach is necessarily better, but the coach with similar philosophies and approaches will have an easier time early on because he’ll have less dramatic changes to make.